-This article provides you with all the information you need including a checklist to help ensure you make a wise and safe purchase.
+This article provides you with information you need including a checklist to help ensure you make a wise and safe purchase.

 There are many different parts of the checklist you need to asses before paying for your boat.
-These are considered best practices and will ensure you don't end up being scammed or buying a terrible used boat.
+These are considered best practices and will help you identifying potential pitfalls when buying.

 You can also check out our best sailboats to live on article if you are in the market for a liveaboard boat.
 Or if you prefer to filter by size, you can also look at our best sailboats under 40ft list.

 Either way, once you find the right used sailboat, it can be very exciting times.Boats are like an extension to your family.
 And obviously, you want to make sure everything is above board (pun intended) when making such a large cash outlay.

 We'll provide you with a simple, free downloadable checklist to follow along with and also provide information on available services to have a boat surveyed by a professional.